-Supports the study of computational linguistics, acts as a resource for Silicon Valley technology industries, and explores applications of human language technology in industry, education, and society at large.
+Promotes research and education in human language technology.
+CHLT supports the study of computational linguistics, acts as a resource for Silicon Valley technology industries, and explores applications of human language technology in industry, education, and society at large.

 Serves as Silicon Valley’s Center of Excellence for theory and practice in the emerging field of Resilience Management.
-COR supports a network of subject matter experts coalescing to provide resilience thought leadership and research and to disseminate leading practices to academia and the public and private sectors through training, seminars and a variety of digital channels.
+COR supports a network of subject matter experts coalescing to provide resilience thought leadership and research,and to disseminate leading practices to academia and the public and private sectors through training, seminars and, a variety of digital channels.

 Collaborative for Disaster Mitigation

-A proactive partnership of the public, private, and academic sectors to encourage and facilitate implementation of mitigation measures to minimize the consequences of natural and other disasters.
+Proactive partnership of the public, private, and academic sectors to encourage and facilitate implementation of mitigation measures to minimize the consequences of natural and other disasters.